ligurio/swebok-v3/5_software_maintenance.md

 an existing software product while preserving its integrity.
 These activities and tasks are the responsibility of the maintainer.
 As already noted, many maintenance activities are similar to those of software development.
-Maintainers perform analysis, design, cod- ing, testing, and documentation.
+Maintainers perform analysis, design, coding, testing, and documentation.
 They must track requirements in their activities - just as is done in development - and update documentation as baselines change.
 IEEE 14764 recommends that when a maintainer uses a development process, it must be